Can a US Citizen Buy a House in Morocco? Honest 2026 Guide from the Ground

 Costs, Taxes, and Real Numbers

-Below is what a US buyer actually pays on a standard titled residential property in 2026, based on official rates from Morocco’s DGI (tax authority) and ANCFCC.
+Below is what a US buyer typically pays on a standard titled residential property, based on rates from Morocco’s DGI tax authority and ANCFCC.
+These rates can change.
+Always confirm the current figures with your notary before signing.

-Registration duty (droits d’enregistrement) 4% standard, 3% qualifying social housing, up to 6% on unbuilt land 40,000 MAD
+Registration duty (droits d’enregistrement) 4% standard, 3% qualifying social housing, up to 6% on unbuilt land.
+Verify with your notary.
+Around 40,000 MAD at standard rate

 Realistic total range 7% to 11% 70,000 to 110,000 MAD